axispx/react-boilerplate/README.md

-## What is  ashish-react-boilerplate?
+## What is  react-boilerplate?

-`ashish-react-boilerplate`  as the name suggests is a ReactJS boilerplate to create ReactJS apps without having to worry about setting up Webpack.
+`react-boilerplate`  as the name suggests is a ReactJS boilerplate to create ReactJS apps without having to worry about setting up Webpack.

 ## Usage
 ###1.
 Clone the repo

-    git clone https://github.com/anarchyrucks/ashish-react-boilerplate.git <project name>
+    git clone https://github.com/anarchyrucks/react-boilerplate.git <project name>

 ###2.
 Install dependencies